How to find great cheap domains

 Uncomplicated word

-Omit funny or multiple spelling wods
+Omit funny or multiple spelling words

 Brainstorm to find a word that suits your business

-Brainstorming is useful if you are planning to buy a domain name or want to search free domain names.
+Brainstorming is very useful when planning to buy a domain name or searching for free domain names.
 Investing the time to create something brilliant can give you an edge.
-The key is striking a balance between not being too narrow nor too wide.
+The key is striking a balance between not being too narrow or wide.
+The first option is using a free domain generator like Namelix.
+A thesaurus can also work well if you prefer the more 'academic' route.
+Be prepared to come up with several titles.
+Your first choice will likely be taken, given that hundreds of millions of names are already registered.

-Here are other key pointers for brainstorming:
+Here are other pointers for brainstorming:

 • An excellent domain name should be unique and not easily confused with another company (to avoid infringement).